Super Bowl XVI: Second quarter

-The Bengals threatened to score early in the second quarter when they advanced across the San Francisco 30-yard line.
-But after catching a 19-yard pass from Anderson at the 5-yard line, wide receiver Cris Collinsworth lost a fumble while being tackled by 49ers defensive back Eric Wright.
-After recovering the fumble, the 49ers drove for a Super Bowl record 92 yards, scoring on a 10-yard pass from Montana to fullback Earl Cooper, increasing their lead to 14–0.
+Cincinnati threatened to tie the game early in the second quarter when they got the ball back at their own 49 and advanced across the San Francisco 30-yard line on an 18-yard reception by wide receiver Cris Collinsworth.
+But after catching a 19-yard pass from Anderson at the 5-yard line, Collinsworth was stripped of the ball by 49ers cornerback Eric Wright, and cornerback Lynn Thomas recovered the fumble.
+San Francisco then drove for a Super Bowl record 92 yards on Montana's passes to Solomon and Clark for 20 and 12 yards, respectively, as well as a 14-yard run by running back Earl Cooper (playing in what would be his final game as a running back, Cooper would be converted to a tight end before the 1982 season, a position he would play for the rest of his career).
+The drive ended with Montana's 10-yard touchdown pass to Cooper, increasing the 49ers' lead to 14–0.
 The play Cooper scored on had not been called by Bill Walsh for two years.
-Cooper's leaping, celebratory spike of the football after scoring became the photo Sports Illustrated used for its post-game cover.
+Cooper's leaping, celebratory spike of the football after the touchdown became the photo Sports Illustrated used for its post-game cover.

-Following the touchdown came a squib kick by kicker Ray Wersching that was finally recovered by Bengal receiver David Verser, who was quickly tackled at the 2-yard line.
-According to the NFL's highlight film for the game, the 49ers had discovered Wersching's ability to effectively use the squib during their 1981 season opener when a leg injury kept him from fully powering into the football; because that game was also played at the Silverdome, Bill Walsh felt that Wersching would be able to recreate the crazy bounces of a squib on the hard AstroTurf by shortening his stride and seeing what happened.
-The Bengals could only advance to their 25 before having Pat McInally boot a 47-yard punt, and with just over 4 minutes left in the half, Montana led the 49ers on another scoring drive.
-First, he completed a 17-yard pass to wide receiver Dwight Clark at the Cincinnati 49-yard line.
-Then, running back Ricky Patton ran twice, advancing the ball to the 39-yard line.
-Montana's next two completions to Clark (his 4th and final reception of the game) and Solomon moved the ball to the 5-yard line.
+Following Cooper's touchdown came a squib kick by kicker Ray Wersching that was finally recovered by Bengals wide receiver David Verser, who was quickly tackled at the 2-yard line.
+According to the NFL's highlight film for the game, the 49ers had discovered Wersching's ability to effectively use the squib during their 1981 season opener when a leg injury kept him from fully powering into the football; because that game was also played at the Silverdome, Walsh felt that Wersching would be able to recreate the crazy bounces of a squib on the hard AstroTurf by shortening his stride and seeing what happened.
+The Bengals managed to escape a safety when Anderson completed a 10-yard pass to Ross from his own end zone, but they could only advance to their 25 before having Pat McInally boot a 47-yard punt, and with just over 4 minutes left in the half, Montana led the 49ers on another scoring drive.
+First, he completed a 17-yard pass to Clark at the Cincinnati 49.
+Then Patton ran twice for a total of 10 yards, advancing the ball to the 39-yard line.
+Montana's next two completions to Clark (his fourth and final reception of the game) and Solomon moved the ball to the 5-yard line.
 But then Montana threw two straight incompletions, forcing the 49ers to settle for Wersching's 22-yard field goal to increase their lead to 17–0.